-Attalus III died in 133 BC and because he didn’t have any children.
-He willed his kingdom to Rome.
-Rome was hesitant to claim Pergamon.
-Aristonicus claimed Eumenes II as his father and led a rebellion of poor people against Rome.
-Aristonicus fought and Pergamon won its freedom but it never became completely free of Rome after death of Attalus III.
+In 133 BC, with the death of Attalus III and his lack of heirs, he bequeathed his kingdom to Rome.
+Initially, Rome was hesitant to claim Pergamon.
+Aristonicus, claiming to be the son of Eumenes II, led a rebellion of the impoverished against Rome.
+Although Aristonicus fought valiantly and Pergamon briefly gained its freedom, it never truly escaped Roman influence after the death of Attalus III.

-Pergamon is also one of the Seven Churches of Revelation.
-According to Book of Revelation, Pergamon was the place where Satan dwells and where his throne is.
-Probably the Altar of Zeus is the throne of Satan mentioned there.
+Pergamon is also recognized as one of the Seven Churches of Revelation.
+According to the Book of Revelation, Pergamon was considered the dwelling place of Satan and the location of his throne, possibly referring to the Altar of Zeus.

-Pergamon has a lot of remains today.
-Upper Acropolis has a Hellenistic Theater, The Sanctuary of Trajan, Sanctuary of Athena, Library (Athenaeum), Royal Palaces, The Heroon (Shrine the kings of Pergamon used to worship), Temple of Dionysos, The Upper Agora, Roman Baths, Diodoru Pasporos Heroon and Arsenals.
-The Library of Pergamon is the second best library in ancient Greek civilization.
-It contained over 200,000 books and it is believed that Marc Anthony gave to Cleopatra as a wedding present.
+Today, many remnants of Pergamon can still be seen.
+The Upper Acropolis features a Hellenistic Theater, the Sanctuary of Trajan, the Sanctuary of Athena, the Library (Athenaeum), Royal Palaces, the Heroon (a shrine where the kings of Pergamon worshipped), the Temple of Dionysus, the Upper Agora, Roman Baths, Diodorus Pasporos Heroon, and Arsenals.
+The Library of Pergamon was the second most renowned library in ancient Greek civilization, housing over 200,000 books.
+It is believed that Marc Anthony presented this library to Cleopatra as a wedding gift.

-Lower Acropolis has, The Upper Gymnasium, Middle Gymnasium, Lower Gymnasium, Temple of Demeter, Sanctuary of Hera, House of Attalus, Lower Agora and the Gate of Eumenes.
+The Lower Acropolis includes the Upper Gymnasium, Middle Gymnasium, Lower Gymnasium, the Temple of Demeter, the Sanctuary of Hera, the House of Attalus, the Lower Agora, and the Gate of Eumenes.

-Also at the foot of the acropolis there is Asclepion or sanctuary of Asclepius, the god of healing.
-To go to asclepion there is a 820 meters long colonnaded sacred way.
-Asclepium was a spa and medical center where the patients could bath in the sacred water and healed by music and water.
-The doctors used to analyze the dreams of patients because it was believed that Asclepius will appear in their dreams and heal them.
-There is a Roman Theater, The North Stoa, The South Stoa, the Temple of Asclepius, a circular treatment center, a healing spring, an underground passageway, a library, the Via Tecta (the sacred way) and a Propylon.
+At the foot of the acropolis lies the Asclepion, also known as the sanctuary of Asclepius, the god of healing.
+Visitors would walk along an 820-meter-long colonnaded sacred way to reach the Asclepion.
+It served as a spa and medical center where patients could bathe in sacred waters and seek healing through the power of music and water.
+Doctors would interpret the patients’ dreams, as it was believed that Asclepius would appear in their dreams to provide healing.
+The site features a Roman Theater, the North Stoa, the South Stoa, the Temple of Asclepius, a circular treatment center, a healing spring, an underground passageway, a library, the Via Tecta (the sacred way), and a Propylon.